RELATIONS & PERSONNEL MANAGEMENT

 consumption and higher energy prices at the international

-market is weighing more the government budget and denying
+market is weighing more on the government budget and

-fuel subsidy, parts of the subsidy is being corned by
+more from fuel subsidy, parts of the subsidy is being

 But unexpectedly, the outcome of the deregulation has

-not been encouraging.
-There has been continuous increase
+not been encouraging (Lawal, 2014).
+There has been continuous

-the government argues that the only way to arrest and
+industry, the government argues that the only way to

-correct the structural distortions in the sector is
+arrest and correct the structural distortions in the

-in building refineries and importing products to sell
+to invest in building refineries and importing products

-evidence.
-Diesel and engine oil prices have been deregulated
+by empirical evidence.
+Diesel and engine oil prices

-for years.
-Yet, unlike the situation in the telecommunication
+have been deregulated for years.
+Yet, unlike the situation

 in the sector.
 The most crucial of the factors is the